- European stocks close in on August record highs

 The European Central Bank holds its policy meeting this week and a number of policy hawks have been calling for a step back in the bank's huge asset-buying programme, though President Christine Lagarde has sounded more dovish. read more

-Euro zone sovereign bond yields was little moved Monday, with Germany's benchmark 10-year Bund yield steady at -0.37%.
+Euro zone sovereign bond yields barely budged on Monday.
+In early trade, Germany's benchmark 10-year Bund yield was steady at -0.36%.

 "We expect the ECB to announce a reduced pace of Q4 PEPP (pandemic emergency purchase programme) at its September meeting on the back of easier financial conditions," said analysts at TD Securities.